LadyNaggaga/training-tutorials/content/efcore/getting-started/configuring-deletion.md

 # Configuring Deletion

 When a record is deleted from a database, its dependent records are also affected.
-In this lesson, we will learn the various strategies a relational database can use to handle dependent records when a principal record is deleted, as well as how to configure each strategy in EF Core.
+In this lesson, we will learn the various behaviors a relational database can use to handle dependent records when a principal record is deleted, as well as how to configure each behavior in EF Core.

 ## Deletion Strategies

-There are three strategies that a database can use to handle a dependent of a deleted record:
+There are three behaviors that a database can use to handle a dependent of a deleted record:

   * Delete it.
 This is known as **cascade deletion** because the deletion of the principal record is cascaded to its dependents.
   * Change its foreign key value from the primary key of the deleted record to `null`.
-  * Leave it alone.
+  * Leave it unchanged.

 ## Configuring Deletion Strategies